 - 225g icing sugar

-- 4 large free range egg whites
+- 4 large free-range or organic egg whites

 - 50g caster sugar

-- Food colouring of your choice (optional)
+- food colouring(s) of your choice (optional)

-- 150g unsalted butter, room temperature
+- 150g unsalted butter, softened

 - 100g icing sugar